-Put yourself a target for each movie/radio talk show you watch or
+Set yourself a goal for each movie/radio talk show you watch or

-- Put a target of learning one or two new useful
+- Set a goal of learning one or two new useful

-phrases on the next English speaking movie you watch.
+phrases from the next English speaking movie you watch.

-- Then, during the movie, remind yourself to put
+- Then, during the movie, remind yourself to pay

 - Spot a phrase that is commonly used in the